QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-14-mapping_music.md

 # Setting up Music Events for Maps

->[Setting up Audio and Working with QSM for Maps]() is REQUIRED knowledge for this page.
+>[Setting up Audio and Working with QSM for Maps](/_posts/2024-01-09-mapping_audio.md) is REQUIRED knowledge for this page.
 Please read it before continuing.
 {: .prompt-danger }

 ## Introduction

 This guide will step you through the requirements to get music implemented into your game.
 It will also discuss how to use the more dynamic elements of the OST to make your levels feel much more polished.

-There is an Example map provided in the download that demonstrates the use of the OST and some of the additional actors you can use with it.
+There is an Example map provided in the Community Mapping Framework that demonstrates the use of the OST and some of the additional actors you can use with it.

 ## Level Blueprint Setup

 For music to react dynamically to combat, the bare minimum you need to do is to set it up in the Level Blueprint.

-The download from [Setting up Audio and Working with QSM for Maps]() contains the appropriate Data files for the next couple of steps.
-You can also find them located at `Content > ReadyOrNot > Data > Music` and extract them using [FModel](https://fmodel.app/){:target="_blank"} if you need to.

 1. Open the Level Blueprint for you main Level
 2. Click on the `Class Defaults` button at the top and under details panel locate `Ready or Not Level Script > Level Data > Music Data`